 What To Pack For Archery Elk Hunting?

-So, now that you are ready with your bow and arrow for the elk archery hunt, here are some important items to pack.
+So, now that you are ready with your bow, arrow and a case for your bow, with the aim to elk archery hunt, here are some important items to pack.
 Consider these as some archery elk hunting tips.

 - Binocular: You will need it to look beyond your vision capacity to take a look at the elk.
 You also need a rangefinder for bow hunting to measure the distance.

 - Travel Toilet Paper: Because you never know when nature calls you!

 - Solar Phone Charger: You will be roaming around in some of the most remote locations in the forest.
 So, losing the connection to your phone due to a power-shortage is something that will make you suffer.